 The National Regulator for Compulsory Specifications Act of 2008 regulates imported fish and fishery products, as well as canned meat products.
-On October 20, 2017, DTIC announced proposed administrative regulatory standards for these products.
+In 2017 DTIC announced proposed administrative regulatory standards for these products.
 The proposed regulatory requirements cover the management of consignments, treatment of non-compliances, product application for approval, and health assurances for imported fish and fishery goods and canned meat products regulated under the NRCS.
 This regulation is on hold, as some clauses are still being incorporated into the compulsory specifications.

-Proposed Regulations Relating to Health Messages on Alcoholic Beverage Labels
+Health Messages on Alcoholic Beverage Labels